 So how can you quickly track your expenses?

 Ah, so glad you asked.
-I love my Quicken and Personal Capital, but I wanted an easier way to figure out a number to base my expenses around.
+I love my Quicken and Empower (formerly Personal Capital), but I wanted an easier way to figure out a number to base my expenses around.

 I was looking for more of a “back-of-the-napkin” method to use periodically.
 So here’s my answer…